ipfs/go-poll-endpoint/README.md

 # go-poll-endpoint is an Unix util to poll an endpoint

-This small unix tool aims to make it easy to check if an endpoint is reachable.
+This small unix tool aims to make it easy to check if an http endpoint is reachable.
+It waits for a http endpoint to be reachable and return with "http.StatusOK".

 ### Install